petersmagnusson/base62/README.md

 # base62 reference implementation

 base62 ``[A-Za-z0-9]`` encoding and decoding.
-Typescript, Go, and Rust versions (let us know what you need next).
-Extensive test suite.
+Base62 remedies a few issues that we've learned about base64 over the years (see below).

+Reference implementation with extensive test suite in TypeScript 3.2 / ECMAScript 2015 (ES6) or later.
+Please note that the Go and Rust versions are more or less direct AI translations of the TypeScript.
+Please open an issue if you need these improved or if you need other programming language versions.

+    import { arrayBufferToBase62, base62ToArrayBuffer } from 'base62'
+    const encoded = arrayBufferToBase62((new TextEncoder).encode('Hello World!'))
+    const decoded = new TextDecoder().decode(base62ToArrayBuffer(encoded))
+    console.log(decoded)

-This algorithm has no restrictions on the input.
+This algorithm has no restrictions on the input size.
 The resulting length is only a function of the length of the input (not the contents).
 It works with whole bytes only, using integer modulus operations, in big-endian order, and default chunk size is 32 bytes.
 Default character set is base64